PinkPurrCode/near-earth-object-classification/README.md

 **Accuracy** could not be independently verified from the supplied datasets alone, while **timeliness** was less important because the project focused on historical NEO observations.

-## Exploratory Analysis
+## Exploratory Data Analysis

-Exploratory analysis was used to understand the structure of the data, identify class imbalance and compare the characteristics of hazardous and non-hazardous NEOs.
+Exploratory data analysis was used to understand the structure of the data, identify class imbalance and compare the characteristics of hazardous and non-hazardous NEOs.

 Only **12.76%** of records were classified as **hazardous**, showing a clear class imbalance.
 This made accuracy alone unsuitable as the main evaluation metric and supported the decision to prioritise **recall**, because false negatives represent hazardous objects that the model fails to identify.